vladkorotnev/cd-player/firm/README.md

 * Cache CD metadata in Flash (not compressed for now and no cleanup when storage runs out yet)
 * Display timed lyrics for the songs using the awesome [LRCLib](https://lrclib.net/)
 * ... more to come!
 I need time :P

+## Further goals

+### Software only

+* Internet radio
+* Bluetooth receiver
+* Stretch: Bluetooth transmitter from radio/CD
+* Settings UI on screen
+* Connect to WiFi by QR
+* LastFM scrobble with Oauth by QR
+* More lyric sources (similar to those supported by one popular foobar plugin)
+* IR Remote support
+* Figure out how to disable drive's sleep mode?
+For now I almost exploded the disc twice but never got the power condition mode select call to work

+### Rev 2 of hardware if it ever comes

+* Direct read of CDA from the drive instead of using SPDIF
+* Reading of UDF/ISO9660 drives with AAC/MP3/MOD/XM/IT/other files on them
+* FM radio with RDS
+* AM radio (SW, MW, LW)
+* maybe: other display types

 ## Architecture